engtuncay/engtuncay.github.io/javascript/notes/js-notes-3-window-methods.md

 ### console.assert()

-The console.assert() methods writes an error message to the console if the assertion is false.
-If the assertion is true, nothing happens.
+The console.assert() methods writes an error message to the console `if the assertion is false`. `If the assertion is true, nothing happens`.
 The first parameter is an assertion expression.
 If this expression is false, an Assertion failed error message will be displayed.

 ```js
 console.assert(4 > 3, '4 is greater than 3') // no result